Aspera Transfer CLUSTER Manager

 - View all active and completed transfers with filters by access key

-The Aspera Transfer Cluster Manager is core technolgy in the Aspera Transfer Service and is available for customer-managed deployment as an Aspera on Demand subscription with pricing based on a committed amount of data transferred.
+The Aspera Transfer Cluster Manager is core technology in the Aspera Transfer Service and is available for customer-managed deployment as an Aspera on Demand subscription with pricing based on a committed amount of data transferred.
 The ATCM is packaged as a virtual machine image and can provision clusters of Aspera servers leveraging a deployment template.
 The clusters are deployed in a virtual private cloud (VPC).

 The standard ATCM offering includes the following components: